MAFA: Managing False Negatives for Vision-Language Pre-training: Additional Experimental Results

 \subsection{Analysis on search space}

-When applying GRIT, the degree of similarity between samples within a batch is influenced by the search space as GRIT groups together similar samples within that specific search space.
+When applying GRIT sampling, the degree of similarity between samples within a batch is influenced by the search space since GRIT groups together similar samples within that specific search space.
 Consequently, an increase in the search space leads to a higher number of false negatives as shown in Figure \ref{fig:motivation_plot} (manuscript).
-We observe that the average IRTR performance of GRIT-VLP is decreased as the search space increases, as shown in Table \ref{table:searchspace_GRIT_COSMO}.
-In contrast, COSMO shows a performance improvement with larger search spaces and consistently outperforms GRIT-VLP regardless of the search space.
-We believe this result shows the effectiveness of COSMO in managing \textit{false negatives}.
+We observe that the average IRTR performance of GRIT-VLP is decreased as the search space increases, as shown in Table \ref{table:searchspace_GRIT_MAFA}.
+In contrast, MAFA shows a performance improvement with larger search spaces and consistently outperforms GRIT-VLP regardless of the search space.
+We believe this result shows the effectiveness of MAFA in managing \textit{false negatives}.